-The PETRONAS Code of Conduct and Business Ethics (the "CoBE") (as supplemented by this Country Supplement for PETRONAS subsidiaries in South Sudan) or any provision thereof shall form an integral part of your contract of employment.
+The PETRONAS Code of Conduct and Business Ethics (the "CoBE") (as supplemented by this Country Supplement for PETRONAS subsidiaries in Sudan) or any provision thereof shall form an integral part of your contract of employment and the Penalty Regulation.

 This Code is prepared in English and may appear in other languages.
 In the event of a conflict of interpretation, the English version will govern.